Families & Friends

-The Office of International Safety and Security works directly with students as they prepare, study abroad, and return home.
+International Safety and Security works directly with students as they prepare, study abroad, and return home.
 Parents, family members, and friends are encouraged to review these web pages and talk with your student to better understand their specific program, process, responsibilities, and benefits to their education.

 Family Educational Rights and Privacy Act (FERPA)

-The Office of International Safety and Security adheres to the Family Educational Rights and Privacy Act (commonly referred to as FERPA), "a Federal law that protects the privacy of student education records" (U.S. Department of Education).
+International Safety and Security adheres to the Family Educational Rights and Privacy Act (commonly referred to as FERPA), "a Federal law that protects the privacy of student education records" (U.S. Department of Education).
 Illinois has established guidelines for the implementation of this law, which are contained in Section X-6 of the Campus Administrative Manual and the Illinois Student Code

 Who & When We Contact in an Emergency

 In the event of an emergency, students are the office’s first priority.
 When contacted due to an emergency, students are instructed to contact their parents.
 The office will only contact parents when the student is unable to do so.